roba269/CarND-Advanced-Lane-Lines-Submit/writeup.md

 3. How to smooth the result between video frames.
 I noticed sometimes the green area in result video can be wiggle without smoothing.
 So I added a simple "smoother", as in cell 10 and the middle part of cell 11 in the IPython notebook.
 Basically the smoother will remember the latest 5 valid frames and return the average of the fitted lines every time.
 The result is considered as valid if the curvature radius of two lanes don't have significant difference.

-I think my pipeline fail when there are very sharp turns, because the sliding window method seesm assume the lanes are mostly vertical.
+I think my pipeline may fail when there are very sharp turns, because the sliding window method seesm assume the lanes are mostly vertical.
 And also I think the thresholding method may not work very well when there are complicated shadow patterns on the road (like in the forest).

+For further improvements, I think more sophisticated thresholding method can be used for difficult shadow patterns.
+And we may need better smoothing to handle the bad cases in which the lane can't be detected.
+As suggested by pervious reviewer, side by side visualization like this video https://www.youtube.com/watch?v=WaxAbRy258A can be very helpful for debugging.